22 Feb Why I Made up My Weird Last Name and Why You Need to Reinvent Yourself Too

-I am all for “self-acceptance”, but it was not healthy to accept the way that I was acting.
-I was a person who was slowly ruining herself, so I simply had to keep reinventing myself — in the hope of one day finding myself as the healthy and happy person that I wanted to be.
+I’m all for “self-acceptance,” but it was not healthy to accept the way that I was acting.
+I was a person who was slowly ruining herself.
+I simply had to keep reinventing myself — in the hope of one day finding myself as the healthy and happy person that I wanted to be.

 A few months ago, I changed my last name.
 On the outside, it might have looked like yet another aim at becoming someone else.
 But it was nothing like that!

-The name I chose was “Bjarkan”, which is a Viking rune meaning “rebirth”.
+The name I chose is “Bjarkan,” which is a Viking rune meaning “rebirth.”
 The word felt perfect for my situation.
 Firstly, I wanted to celebrate my efforts.
-Yes, it has been a bit mortifying at times — but at least I got out of that Thai hospital with both legs!
-Most importantly: all of my experimentations have finally led to a healthy relationship with food.
+Yes, it’s been a bit mortifying at times — but at least I got out of that Thai hospital with both legs!
+Most importantly: all of my experimentations finally led to a healthy relationship with food.

 To Consider for Your Reinvention:

-2. What does your ideal life look like?
 Create a vision board of exactly what you want, and go for it.
 Dare to dream big!
-I once put Hillary Clinton on my vision board and to my great excitement watched her live just a few months later.
+I once put Hillary Clinton on my vision board and, to my great excitement, watched her live speech just a few months later.

-3. Who do you want to spend time with?
 It can be hard to let go of old habits if people around you insist on you staying the same.
-(For example, I was struggling with quitting binge eating at a workplace where my nickname was “The Vacuum Cleaner”.)
+(For example, I was struggling with quitting binge eating at a workplace where my nickname was “The Vacuum Cleaner.”)
 Consider taking a break from non-supportive people!

 How to Reinvent Yourself:

-1. Engraved jewelry.
-A perfect trick if changing name is a bit too drastic.
+A perfect trick if changing your name is a bit too drastic.
 What is the theme of your reinvention?
 Treat yourself to a beautiful piece of jewelry with the word or symbol engraved, and you will have a daily reminder.

-2. House swap.
-Follow the lead of Kate Winslet and Cameron Diaz in The Holiday, and get out of your rut by living in a different country for a while.
+Get inspired by the movie The Holiday, and get out of your rut by living in a different country for a while.
 You might find a hot boyfriend as a bonus.

-3. Try a new hobby.
-I did a standup comedy course while I was miserable in my corporate career in London.
+I did a standup comedy course while being miserable in my corporate career in London.
 It was impossible not to be a different person when I had to crack jokes.

 Allowing myself to change is especially important in the context of my previous struggles with healthy eating.
 I remember how I used to feel like I needed to hold my breath every time that I made progress.
 A single stumble, and it would all fall to pieces.

-That is thankfully not my life today: I don’t expect perfection from myself, but I rather aim for progress.
-If I fall down, I pick myself up again.
+That is thankfully not my life today: I don’t expect perfection from myself, but I instead aim for progress.
+If I fall, I pick myself up again.
 Hopefully, not from a Vespa in Thailand.